+There are two antenna cables, one for HDTV signals and the other is to receive AM/FM radio signals.
 The TV cable attaches to the threaded TV jack on the wall plate.
-The ON/OFF button with an LED indicator light on the wall plate sends power to the antenna.
 The AM/FM antenna cable (with the Motorola antenna plug), is routed directly to the AM/FM receiver inside the RV.